notkane-tech/brute_force_caeser_decryptor/README.md

 Brute-force mode to try all possible shifts automatically.
 Interactive command-line interface for ease of use.

-Successfully tested using NCSC's Caesar Cypher Exercises
+Successfully tested using NCSC's Caesar Cypher Exercises at https://www.ncsc.gov.uk/static-assets/documents/ECW21-UoS-Cipher-Challenge-Student-Worksheet.pdf5

 # Getting Started